 The Patio Grill, located adjacent to the Rose Garden Tea Room and American art galleries, is open Saturday and Sunday from 11 am – 4 pm.
 The casual, outdoor Patio Grill offers global-meets-local flavors created by Mary Sue and Susan and plenty of al fresco seating in the middle of your visit.
 Drawing from the rich culinary heritage of Los Angeles’ many communities, the rotating seasonal menu will utilize local and organic ingredients and currently features griddled Cubano sandwiches; grilled corn with smoky aioli and cheese; roasted yam, quinoa, and kale salad; seasonal aguas frescas; and more.

-The Huntington Library, Art Collections, and Botanical Gardens is a collections-based research and educational institution established in 1919 by Henry E. and Arabella Huntington.
+The Huntington Library, Art Museum, and Botanical Gardens is a collections-based research and educational institution established in 1919 by Henry E. and Arabella Huntington.
 The Huntington is located near Pasadena in the city of San Marino, twelve miles northeast of downtown Los Angeles in Southern California.